axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/forgot-password.rst

 .. tip::

-   Please refer to process ``CustomSendPasswordResetEmail`` in project ``portal-developer-examples`` for an example of how to customize token generation and email sending process.
+   Please refer to process ``CustomSendPasswordResetEmail`` in project ``portal-developer-examples`` for an example of how to customize the token generation and email sending process.

 .. _customization-case-widget-how-to-override-password-resetting: